10 Snakes With Bats In Their Diets

 Young Blanding’s tree snake.
 Source: public domain

-This little known African snake reaches 2.8 metres, and is neither venomous nor a constrictor.
-They grab their prey, manipulate it with their coils, and swallow.
+Blanding’s catsnakes are a central to west African species, and are especially common in Nigeria, where thatched roofs are one of their favourite hangouts.
 Like the tiger ratsnake, this African species climbs trees with ease, and was once spotted 25 metres high in a Nigerian palm oil plantation.
-They put those skills to good use, in using the bat kingdom as a convenient calorie source.
-This is a central to West African species, and in Nigeria, thatched roofs are one of their favourite hangouts.
+They put these skills to good use, by using the bat kingdom as a convenient calorie source.

-One snake measuring 1.8 metres in Sierra Leone had 8 bats in its stomach, including the white-winged serotine bat.
+One snake measuring 1.8 metres from Sierra Leone had 8 bats in its stomach, including the white-winged serotine bat.
 In Guinea, one of their favourites is the Angolan free-tailed bat.
-Many stories unfold in the wild which we’re unaware of.
-One time, a Blanding’s catsnake randomly fell from the roof of a golf club 3 metres high.
-As it hit the ground, a bat colony above let out a loud chorus of excited peeping.
-Blanding’s catsnakes have also been spotted in a cave in Gabon, where a huge bat colony was lurking.
+Another Blanding’s catsnake was spotted in a cave in Gabon, where a huge bat colony was lurking.

 3 Cuban boa